Mhm0ud/CloudFormation_Templates/README.md

 # Deploy containerized application using Elastic Container Service and CloudFormation

   Cloudformation template to build and deploy your containerized application to ecs fargate, and configure the CI/CD process using AWS pipeline.
+  This template is fully implemented to deploy your app setup your CI/CD without any other action.

 ## This stack will create